-Taxes provide incentives or encourage firms to confirm report accounting income to tax incentives because court decisions on reporting method serve as precedents for tax method.
-Tax incentives for profitable firm with taxable income help to reduce the present value of taxes.
+Taxes provide incentives or encourage for firms to confirm report accounting income to tax incentives because court decisions on reporting method serve as precedents for tax method.
+Tax, their incentives for a profitable firm with taxable income to differ income to reduce the present value of taxes.
 Corporate tax is a compulsory payment made by companies to the government out of their profit after deducting all relevant expenses allowed, relief and allowances.
 The actual tax paid as shown in the profit or loss account will be used to measure the variable (Web, 1994; & Watt, 2003).